AnaHill/AnaHill.github.io/academic.md

 </figure>

 ## Selected Articles
-To highlight my academic work, I have chosen following articles that are listed below, starting with the first paper where I am the last author.
-In this study, we developed a novel, vascularized 3D chip, see more in [**Vascularized Body-on-Chip development**](#vascularization "3D vascularized chip").
+To highlight my academic work, I have chosen following articles that are listed below, starting with the first paper where I am the last author and has been explained [**here**](#vascularization "3D vascularized chip").
 It was even in Finnish news!
 <div style="font-size: 0.8em;">
   {% for pub in site.data.publications %}
     {% if pub.article_id == "yrjanainen2024barrier" %}